MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/licensing.md

 [!include[prod_short](../developer/includes/prod_short.md)] online doesn't use the classic [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] license files (.flf).
 Instead, permissions are generated based on entitlements.

 Behind the scenes, the **Entitlements** table defines license permissions per object.
-Entitlements are grouped in the **Entitlement Set** table, and then each entitlement set is associated with one of the four Microsoft Entra ID (Microsoft Entra ID) service plans.
+Entitlements are grouped in the **Entitlement Set** table, and then each entitlement set is associated with one of the four Microsoft Entra ID service plans.

 This condition means that when a user purchases, for example, an Essential license and tries to sign in to Business Central, we retrieve the user's service plan (in this case Essential) from Microsoft Entra ID.
 Then, we load the corresponding entitlements as license permissions.